 Everyone has a friend who's constantly going on about how Stephen Colbert is the best, but who is Stephen Colbert really?
 What makes him such an American treasure?
 It’s safe to say there are at least three versions of him and myriad Stephen Colbert good deeds.
 There's the original character he created on The Daily Show, the more streamlined walking around talking and pranking version of that character, and the man that Jon Stewart calls “so interesting, smart, and decent,” have made it possible for the real Colbert to contribute to the world in meaningful ways.
 Stephen Colbert philanthropy is almost as legendary as the Stephen Colbert comedy legacy.

-In May 2015, Colbert announced that he would fund every existing grand request made by South Carolina public school teachers on DonorsChoose.org.
-He partnered with Share Fair Nation and ScanSource to fund the nearly 1,000 project at over 375 schools.
+In May 2015, Colbert announced that he would fund every existing grant request made by South Carolina public school teachers on DonorsChoose.org.
+He partnered with Share Fair Nation and ScanSource to fund the nearly 1,000 projects at over 375 schools.
 The funds totaled $800,000.

 Source: Daily Kos